Brian-Egan/ion_in_motion/README.md

 # Ion In Motion

-**Update (2/5)** *Good news, everyone!* This gem actually works now!
-The earlier errors were because I'm a moron and didn't actually *include* my files in the gem when it was build.
-Chalk it up to my first time publishing a gem?
-Oops!

----

-This gem is a thin wrapped which makes it easy to use the wonderful IonIcons in a RubyMotion project.
+This gem is a thin wrapper which makes it easy to use the wonderful IonIcons in a RubyMotion project.

-You can browse the available IonIcons [here](http://ionicons.com/)
+Browse the available IonIcons [here](http://ionicons.com/)

 The gem relies on the [IonIcons CocoaPod](https://github.com/sweetmandm/ionicons-iOS).

 ## Usage

-You can use **Ion in Motion** to quickly return a UILabel, UIImage, UIButton or UIFont.
+Use **Ion in Motion** to quickly return a UILabel, UIImage, UIButton or UIFont.

 **UILabel**
 Use `Ion.label` to create UILabels.
 The icon name is required, and it takes `size` and `color` as optional parameters.
 The default is for a 18 pt font and black text